leogiraldimg/az900-exam-preparation/README.md

 - Orchestrates the creation of those resources in parallel
 - Needs only to define the desired state and configuration of each resource

+#### Analyze the decision criteria

+- **Do you need to perform one-off management, administrative, or reporting actions?**
+  - For one-off scenarios, you may prefer more agile tools like PowerShell, Azure CLI scripts, or the Azure portal
+  - If you're just learning Azure and/or need to set up and manage resources infrequently -> Azure portal
+  - To quickly find the settings and information you want to work with -> Azure CLI or PowerShell
+  - It's likely the best choice when a laptop isn't readily available -> Azure mobile app
+- **Do you need a way to repeatedly set up one or more resources and ensure that all the dependencies are created in the proper order?**
+  - ARM templates
+  - Define your application's infrastructure requirements for a repeatable deployment
+  - Validation step ensures that all resources can be created in the proper order
+- **When you're scripting, do you come from a Windows administration or Linux administration background?**
+  - Cloud administrators come from a Windows administration background -> PowerShell
+  - Cloud administrators come from a Linux administration background -> Azure CLI

 ### Choose the best monitoring service for visibility, insight, and outage mitigation

 ---